-A graduate student will be deemed as not making satisfactory academic progress during a semester if s/he (1) fails to earn a grade of B+ in a course taken to satisfy requirements for the Ph.D., (2) fails to maintain a B+ GPA in any given semester, or (3) receives a U grade in a research course (ENGL 703, 704, or 800).
-Following a semester of unsatisfactory progress, the student will be placed on academic probation with the department for the subsequent academic semester, and will be required to meet with his/her advisor(s) as soon as possible to formulate a plan to improve his/her performance in the probationary semester.
+A graduate student will be deemed as not making satisfactory academic progress during a semester if s/he/they (1) fails to earn a grade of B+ in a course taken to satisfy requirements for the Ph.D., (2) fails to maintain a B+ GPA in any given semester, or (3) receives a U grade in a research course (ENGL 703, 704, or 800).
+Following a semester of unsatisfactory progress, the student will be placed on academic probation with the department for the subsequent academic semester, and will be required to meet with his/her/their advisor(s) as soon as possible to formulate a plan to improve his/her/their performance in the probationary semester.
 The faculty advisor(s) and the DGS will convene at the end of the probationary period to decide whether the student has met the conditions to end that status.
 If the student makes adequate improvement during the probationary semester, the student will return to good academic standing with the department.
-However, after a second, consecutive semester of unsatisfactory progress the student will be subject to dismissal at the end of the probationary semester, and any financial support from the university will be terminated at that time.
+However, after a second, consecutive semester of unsatisfactory progress the student will be subject to dismissal at the end of the probationary semester be student will be subject to dismissal at the end of the probationary progress the student will be subject to dismissal at the the end of the probationary semester, and any financial support from the university will be terminated at that time.